About UsLive Life Outdoors

 Rose grew up hiking and camping in the UK and re-discovered her love for the outdoors after moving to Australia 17 years ago.
 Rose has a passion for sharing her love of nature with young children and families and believes that fostering a love for the outdoors in young children is a necessary step to promoting sustainable thinking.
 She would like to acknowledge the influence of First People’s perspectives on deepening her understanding of what it means to live, work and play on another’s country.

+Luke is our very own advisor on all things Outdoor Education.
+He also gets a lots of education-related behind the scenes stuff done.
 Luke is a former teacher and is the current Education advisor for Outdoors Victoria for over 4 years where he works with numerous stakeholders including teaching organisations, Schools, and the Department of Education to encourage outdoor learning across the curriculum.

 Furthermore, he is a University Lecturer at Australian Catholic University in Outdoor Education, PE, Health and ICT.
 Luke is the founder of one of Western Victoria’s first Aerial (drones) & VR imaging companies with clients including Universal Studios Hollywood, Warner Brothers Hollywood and the AFL to name a few.